greenthepear/glin/README.md

 ```
 glin -repo="github.com/greenthepear/egriden" -in CHANGELOG.md -out CHANGELOG_new.md
 ```
-Will add the links with the repository url `github.com/greenthepear/egriden` in `CHANGELOG.md` and save that to `CHANGELOG_new.md`
+Will add the links with the repository path `github.com/greenthepear/egriden` in `CHANGELOG.md` and save that to `CHANGELOG_new.md`

 ---
 ```
-glin -repo="github.com/greenthepear/egriden" -in "CHANGELOG.md" -ow
+glin -in "CHANGELOG.md" -ow
 ```
 Will do the same as the former but overwrite `CHANGELOG.md` instead.
+Also the omitted `-repo` will attempt to get the repository path from the go.mod file in the working directory.

 ---
 ```
-glin -repo="github.com/greenthepear/egriden"
+glin
 ```
 Will read from stdin and print to stdout, so if you're a fellow bash pipe enjoyer you can do this to achieve the same as the first snippet:
 ```
-cat CHANGELOG.md | glin -repo="github.com/greenthepear/egriden" > CHANGELOG_new.md
+cat CHANGELOG.md | glin > CHANGELOG_new.md
 ```

 # Install